 Christian Borgward, grandson of Borgward founder Carl F.W.
 Borgward and Chairman of the Borgward Group AG Supervisory Board

 After a break of more than 50 years, Borgward is to start making cars in Bremen once again.
-The exact location of the site – the city of Bremen itself or its port Bremerhaven – has not yet been decided.
-But whichever is chosen, construction work on the 10,000m² production hall will get under way this year, with production scheduled to start in 2018.
+But whichever is chosen, construction work on the 10,000m² production hall will get under way this year, with production scheduled to start in 2019.
 “By taking this step we are demonstrating our faith in Germany as a hub of industry and in the place where our story began,” says Ulrich Walker, CEO of Borgward Group AG.
 “Our return to Bremen is creating a link between the past and the future.”
 In the initial phase, Borgward is investing tens of millions of euros and plans to create between 50 and 100 jobs and produce up to 10,000 vehicles a year on a semi-knockdown basis.
 The semi-fabricated cars will be brought in by sea from China so that their batteries, bumpers, electric motors and headlights can be installed in Bremen.
 The first model to roll off the production line in Bremen will be the BX7.

 “Borgward is a strong German brand that has lost none of its prestige,” says Christian Borgward, grandson of Borgward founder Carl F.W.
 Borgward and Chairman of the Supervisory Board of Borgward Group AG.
 Borgward first unveiled its plans at the Geneva International Motor Show in March 2015.
 The BX7 and its BX7 TS sports variant were premiered at the Frankfurt International Motor Show in autumn 2015.
 The unveiling of further models followed in Geneva in 2016 before production and sales activities were launched in China in spring 2016.
 In the first four months, Borgward sold over 15,000 cars in China, surpassing the company’s own expectations.